Zer0-Official/School-Bus-Mate/README.md

 [![Version: 0.0.0](https://img.shields.io/badge/Version-0.0.0-blue)](https://www.github.com/Zer0-Official/School-Bus-Mate)
 [![Stable: No](https://img.shields.io/badge/Stable-no-red)](https://www.github.com/Zer0-Official/School-Bus-Mate)

-School Bus Mate is a tool to assist bus drivers and students by giving them the latest seat arrangements, bus routes, reports, announcements, and more.
-We use Python with Kivy to make this app.
-We want to have a polished design that is easy to use.
-The app is expected to release around May 2023 on Google Play for students and on Windows for drivers and administrators.
-An iOS version will be released in the future as well.
+School Bus Mate was a tool to assist bus drivers and students by giving them the latest seat arrangements, bus routes, reports, announcements, and more.
+We used Python with Kivy to make this app.
+We wanted to have a polished design that is easy to use.
+The app was expected to release around May 2023 on Google Play for students and on Windows for drivers and administrators.

+## The End
+School Bus Mate was ended in 2022 due to lack of funding.
+The project started getting expensive when servers and software were needed for the development of the app.
+The head developer @Zer0-Official said, "I promise, at some point in time, I will reboot and finish this project."
+The director replied, "Don't make that promise." jokingly.

 ## Future Features
-Here is a brief list of features we wish to implement:
+Here is a brief list of features we wished to implement:
 * Parents' app (can track bus)
 * Profiles (Students and Teacher)

-## Install and Run
-This app is easy to install for now.
-All you have to do is install the GitHub project.
-We will soon add `requirements.txt` to make it easier for you.
-After that, just run `main.py`.

 ## How to Use
-To use School Bus Mate, open `main.py` and run it.
-The login screen will popup.
-For now there are no passwords, so enter anything.
-Either login or signup.
-If you are signing up, the drivers and admins are not functional yet, so be a student.
-You will then see the main screen.
-This screen is still a work in progress, so you can play around with it.
-If the app doesn't function or run, please refer to the `Problems` section below.

-## Problems
-If there are any problems running or using the app, please create a new issue in the GitHub project page.
-Our team will help you ASAP.
+This project was cancelled in 2022 and is not working.

 ## Credits
 * Ideas/Director: Kevin Jackson